jpbecotte/bridge-agreements/conventions/lebensohl.md

 ## After a Weak-two
 After a Weak-two opening and a takeout double (please indicate the required points), Lebensohl is used to enable a better indication of the strength of the responder to the doubler.

+Against  2♥/♦, 13 tpts is needed; Against 2♠ 15 tpts is needed for double.

 For example after (2♠) – Dbl – (P):

 - With 0-7 points 2NT is bid forcing a relay of 3♣.
 This is either passed or corrected to another suit.
-- With 8-11 points suits are bid at the 3 level. -- is it forcing?
+- With 8-11 points suits are bid at the 3 level (not forcing).
-- With values for game it is bid. -- what do you mean?
+- With values for game, bid game.
+- 3NT is fast deny stopper, if partner has stopper, he passes; if not, bids the cheapest suit.

 If there is space to bid a suit at the 2 level; e.g. after (2♥) – Dbl – (P) and the suit held is spades:
 - With 0-7 points bid 2♠
 - With 8-11 points 2NT is bid forcing a relay of 3♣.
 Then 3♠ is bid showing the invite.
 - 3♠ is now game forcing.
+- 3NT is fast deny stopper, if partner has stopper, he passes; if not, bids the cheapest suit.
+-
 With a very strong hand the doubler can by-pass 3♣.

 ## When to use